Foundation Year Zero

 This module equips you with relevant knowledge and understanding about social media forms and industries, enabling you to analyse social media practices and their impact on society.
 The module examines the roles of social media within contemporary society in allowing individuals, communities, organisations and businesses to communicate and interact with each other.

-The module aims to develop opportunities for you to critically integrate theoretical perspectives with practical creative digital production.
-It aims to enable you to undertake an independent practical communication project from conception to completion in a specific area or areas of digital practice.
-You will also become proficient in the use of appropriate software and in editing, especially graphics, effects, formats and dissemination.
+The module aims to develop opportunities to critically integrate theoretical perspectives with practical creative digital production.
+You will undertake an independent practical multimedia communication project from conception to completion in a specific area or areas of digital practice, including video and audio, and blending and editing skills.

 Social Media Practices (20 credits)